Logical Fallacies — the Non Sequitur

 But there are more subtle forms of this fallacy as well:

 There is the formal Fallacy of the Undistributed Middle, in which a conclusion is invalidly drawn from two given or assumed premises, and takes the form of: All Xs are Cs.
-A is a C. Therefore, A is an X. An example would be:
+A is a C. Therefore, A is an X. An obviously ridiculous example would be:

 - If my Senior Technician intends to transfer me to another project, she’ll have a talk with the Program Director.
 My Senior Technician is going to talk with the Program Director.
-Therefore, she wants to get me transferred to another project.
+So, she wants to get me transferred to another project.